sonrabakarim/barlkk/_posts/2015-02-15-host-images-on-s3-with-octopress.md

 Glancing over the Octopress plug-ins list yesterday I noticed something I hadn’t seen before, an [Image tag & uploader for S3](https://github.com/TheAshwanik/aws_s3_imagetag/).
 Curious to tinker around with it I set-up an account for S3 and integrated it today to decrease my blog header background image size and serve it from the cloud with caching.

 > Learn how to host images on S3 with Octopress.

+**Update 2016-11-22**: You can find the open source earlier Octopress version of this blog open sourced GitHub.
+Once you're ready to move on from GitHub try [hosting Jekyll on DigitalOcean using Docker](/simple-websites-jekyll-docker/).
+And, once you've nailed that approach, try going for [PageSpeed 100 with S3 and CloudFront](/pagespeed-100-with-jekyll-s3-and-cloudfront/).
+{: .notice--info}

 <!--more-->